You have begun writing a blog. Whether it is for a client or yourself, you’ve found

 #8 Four Posts a Month:

-As the best copywriters in Canada wil tell you, if you are not even writing one blog post a month, you do not have a blogging strategy.
-To have any hope of getting noticed by Google at all, you need to have four blog posts published every month.
-Otherwise, you might as well sell your domain.
+If you are not writing at least one blog post a month, you do not have a blogging strategy.
+To have any hope of getting noticed by Google at all, you should have at least four blog posts published every month.
+Otherwise, you might as well sell your domain…

 #9 Heading After 150 Words!

 Always break up your paragraphs into three lined chunks.
 That is crucial to managing the readability of your content.
-Also, make sure that you place a new heading after every 150 words, or the readers will lose interest.
+Also, make sure that you place a new heading after every 150 words or so, or the readers will lose interest.